 Side note – travelers I have met and chatted with German, British (largest group), Thai, Canadian, Dutch.

 My hostess Nga, confessed that Tung was very nervous for me to go on the trip, I asked why?
-She said, oh he looked you up and say you very famous chef.
+She said, oh he looked you up and said, “you very famous chef.”
 I laughed!!
 I said no I’m not famous, just a chef.
 Actually, when I first booked my reservation Tung was adamant about clarifying that this wasn’t fancy food and we would be dining on street food.
 I replied to him yeah I know that’s what I’m looking for!
 I always forget about the auto signature at the bottom of my emails.

 Ok back to the food tour, it was fun to be on the back of the moto, I was able to take videos.
 Our second stop is in Chinatown, it was raining so we weren’t able to get the full experience of the night market but it was cool to ride thru, Nga told me how everything is on sale at this night market and only on sale at night.
 It was about a 30-40min ride from stop 1-2.
 Tung, then told us that are next stop was going to be a popular hotpot spot that is only frequented by locals.